pipelinelabo/datalaiq-wiki/flows/nodes/inject.md

 # Set Variables Node

 This node manually injects variables into the payload.
-This can be used to set a long string, such as a Gravwell query, in one place, then use it in several other nodes.
+This can be used to set a long string, such as a DatalaiQ query, in one place, then use it in several other nodes.

 ## Configuration

 The node takes a variable number of config options, one per variable to be injected.
-The screenshot below shows a node configured to inject two variables: one named "query" containing a Gravwell query string, and one named "count" containing the integer 7.
+The screenshot below shows a node configured to inject two variables: one named "query" containing a DatalaiQ query string, and one named "count" containing the integer 7.

 ![](inject-config.png)